MKrupauskas/ptbuilding/src/pages/blog/index.md

 ---
 title: Blog
-subtitle: This is an optional subtitle for the blog page
+subtitle: New discoveries and knowledge our team has gathered over the years.
-image: images/5.jpg
+image: images/banner.jpg
 has_more_link: true
 more_link_text: Read more
 template: blog